storm-enroute/mecha/README.md

 #### Other Actions

-You can additionally specify a list of mirrors in `repos.json` for specific projects.
+You can additionally specify a list of mirrors in `repos.conf` for specific projects.
 If you do, you will be able to pull from and push to all the mirrors with `mecha-pull-mirror` and `mecha-push-mirror`.